Unlikely intersections with CM abelian varieties in a family and explicit bounds for canonical heights under endomorphisms: Canonical height bounds under endomorphisms

 for every $P \in A(\Qal)$.
 Moreover, these constants are the best possible, meaning that we cannot replace $\a^{+}_{D}(f)$ and $\a^{-}_{D}(f)$ with a smaller and a larger constant, respectively. \end{theorem}

 \begin{remark} Note that the ampleness hypothesis for $D$ is necessary, as shown by the following example.
-As in Remark \ref{rmk:zero_can_height}, consider $A=E \times E$, where $E$ is any elliptic curve with identity element $O$, and let $D=\pi_1^*(O) - \pi_2^*(O)$.
-Observe that $D$ is symmetric but not ample.
-As above, by Proposition \ref{prop:propr_can_heights}, we get
+As before, take $A=E \times E$, where $E$ is any elliptic curve with identity element $O$, and $D=\pi_1^*(O)$.
+Observe that $D$ is nef, symmetric but not ample.
+By Proposition \ref{prop:propr_can_heights}, we get

-If $g\in \en(A)$ is given by $g(P_1,P_2)=(2P_1,P_2)$, then we get that
+If $g\in \en(A)$ is given by $g(P_1,P_2)=(P_2, P_1)$, then we get that

 for every $P=(P_1,P_2) \in A(\Qal)$, and it is easy to see that there is no positive constant $\g$ such that

 for every $P=(P_1,P_2) \in A(\Qal)$. \end{remark}